My hamstrings shouted at me.

 A handful of years ago, this would have frustrated me to no end.

-Mindfulness is all about presence.
-It guides you to pay attention to moment you’re in, without judgment.
+Mindfulness guides you to pay attention to moment you’re in, without judgment.

 To be fully present, you need to be at peace with your current circumstances, regardless of what they may be.
-Accept your emotions, the sensations in your body, and the activity in your environment for what it is.
+This means accepting your emotions, the sensations in your body, and the activity in your environment for what it is.

 It’s neither good or bad, it just is!